 Board of Directors

-Frederik Federspiel is the founder and chairman of The People’s Fund.
-A decade of work with global health and development issues led him to establish the organization, aiming to shift the balance for a more equitable, democratic and locally driven development agenda.
-As a Medical Doctor from the University of Copenhagen and a Master of Public Health from Johns Hopkins University, he has a solid foundation in the health sciences.
-His experience includes clinical rotations in Nepal, Uganda and Cameroon, health and development policy and economics research in Senegal, global health systems research at Harvard University, and volunteering for, co-founding and leading other global health NGOs in Denmark.
-Currently, Frederik is a PhD student in Public Health and Policy at the London School of Hygiene & Tropical Medicine.
-Frederik is responsible for the everyday management of the organization, including co-development and execution of the organization's strategy.
+Frederik Federspiel is the founder and chairperson of The People’s Fund.
+A decade of work with global health and development issues led him to establish the organization in 2016, aiming to shift the balance for a more equitable, democratic and locally driven development agenda.
+As a Medical Doctor from the University of Copenhagen, a Master of Public Health from Johns Hopkins University, and a PhD in Public Health and Policy from the London School of Hygiene & Tropical Medicine (LSHTM), he has a solid background for working in global health.
+His scientific and professional expertise lies within paediatrics, infectious diseases, epidemiology, health policy, -systems, -financing, -equity and -access.
+Frederik has lived, worked, studied and researched in Uganda, Cameroon, South Africa, Senegal, Côte D'Ivoire, Nepal, Malaysia, New Zealand, United Kingdom, United States, and Denmark.
+As of 2025, he is completing his paediatric specialty training while serving on the Committee for Global Child Health under The Danish Paediatric Society, and conducting research within global health as an Honorary Research Fellow at LSHTM and a supervisor at the Global Health Unit at Rigshospitalet, Denmark.
+Frederik is responsible for the everyday management of The People's Fund, including co-development and execution of the organization's strategy.

 Penelope Milsom is the vice chairwoman of The People’s Fund.
-Penelope is a New Zealand trained Medical Doctor with experience working in diverse settings including New Zealand, Cambodia, Samoa and Liberia.
-She completed a Master of Public Health in Health Policy and Management at Columbia University in 2014 and has since worked across the disciplines of applied global health research and health system strengthening project implementation.
-Penelope has worked as a Research Associate at Harvard University's Program in Global Surgery and Social Change conducting preliminary research on global surgical infrastructure and human resources contributing to the evidence base for the Lancet Commission on Global Surgery.
-In 2015 she worked for the International Rescue Committee in Liberia during the Ebola outbreak, and since early 2016 she has continued to focus her work in maternal and child health system strengthening in the West African region as a Research Associate at Anthrologica conducting applied research for UNICEF.
-She has been a lecturer at the BSc in Global Health at Queen Mary University of London, and is now a PhD student in Public Health and Policy at the London School of Hygiene & Tropical Medicine.
+Penelope is a New Zealand trained Medical Doctor with experience working in diverse settings including New Zealand, Cambodia, Samoa, Liberia, Guinea, Sierra Leone, South Africa and Malaysia.
+She completed a Master of Public Health in Health Policy and Management at Columbia University in 2014 and has since worked in a number of roles within global public health research and practice.
+This includes working as a Research Associate at Harvard University's Program in Global Surgery and Social Change, working for the International Rescue Committee in Liberia during the Ebola outbreak, working as a Research Associate at Anthrologica conducting applied research for UNICEF, completing a PhD in Public Health and Policy at the London School of Hygiene & Tropical Medicine and a Post.Doc at the United Nations University International Institute for Global Health in Kuala Lumpur, Malaysia.
+In 2025, she is completing her specialty training as a Public Health Physician.

 Penelope is a strong advocate of community-driven health and social development initiatives and is excited to be part of the team at The People’s Fund.
 With her tremendous experience in global health she has provided invaluable strategic support in the development of the organization, and will continue to help guide it in a direction that seeks to generate local community-driven change, that holds decision makers accountable to the populations they serve and furthers an evidence-based, sustainable global health and development agenda.